Lalbagh Fort, Dhaka - Things to Do at Lalbagh Fort

 Tomb of Bibi Pari

-Lalbagh Fort Museum
+Lalbagh Fort Mosque

 Practical Information